pypeit/PypeIt/doc/out_spec1D.rst

 - ``wv_rms`` is the RMS in pixels of the wavelength solution.

-In addition, if reducing :doc:`deimos` or :doc:`mosfire` data and slit-mask design matching is performed, ``maskdef_id``, ``objname``, ``objra``, ``objdec``, and ``maskdef_extract``  are also provided for each spectrum (see :ref:`radec_object_report`).
+In addition, if reducing :doc:`spectrographs/deimos` or :doc:`spectrographs/mosfire` data and slit-mask design matching is performed, ``maskdef_id``, ``objname``, ``objra``, ``objdec``, and ``maskdef_extract``  are also provided for each spectrum (see :ref:`radec_object_report`).